dmsherazi/Battery-Management-System/firmware/README.md

 specific hardware published here.

-The firmware uses libopencm3 for hardware drivers, FreeRTOS for task management and ChaN FatFs for managing the local storage filesystem along with an adaption of the code by Martin Thomas for SDSC/MMC SPI drivers to incorporate libopencm3 and FreeRTOS.
+The firmware uses libopencm3 for hardware drivers, FreeRTOS for task management and ChaN FatFs for managing the local storage filesystem, along with an adaption of the driver code by Martin Thomas for SDSC/MMC SPI drivers to incorporate libopencm3 and FreeRTOS.

 Several tasks are defined to manage: